 And his house was getting worse.
 The noise of them was deafening at times, and Harry’s skin was red and raw from all his scratching.
 Even worse, the giant hole he had torn in the living room wall began to look strange.
 A pitchy, fleshlike substance stretched across it like a web or a membrane.
 He tried to ignore it at first but more and more it reminded him of placenta in an unnerving way, so one night out of curiosity and horror he pierced its surface with a kitchen knife.
 Viscous black fluid seeped from it, and Harry swore he saw something thick and wormlike moving inside.

-He took photos and posted them on the Internet asking for help, but the few comments he received were confused and claiming to see nothing unusual in the images, or irrelevantly referencing the post history he’d meant to delete in which he left jeering comments on the profiles of pornographic actresses.
+He took photos and posted them on the Internet asking for help, but the few comments he received were confused and claiming to see nothing unusual in the photos—besides the gaping hole he had torn in the wall—and telling him to check his carbon monoxide alarms, or irrelevantly referencing the post history he’d meant to delete in which he left jeering comments on the profiles of pornographic actresses.

 He called his father.
 He explained everything.